Senexis/UnattendedWinstall/README.md

   - Sets various performance and privacy-related registry keys.

 - **Runs Custom Scripts**:
-  - Executes PowerShell and batch scripts to apply additional tweaks and remove specific applications like Microsoft Edge, OneDrive, and Teams.
+  - Executes PowerShell and batch scripts to apply additional tweaks and remove specific applications like Microsoft Teams.
   - Loads and unloads the Default User registry hive to apply settings for new users.

 - **Service Configurations**: